objectbox/objectbox-sync-examples/tasks/client-go/README.md

-# `client-go` Sync Example: Using the Sync Client in Go
+# Sync Client Example: using the Go SDK in a command line application

 This example shows how to use the ObjectBox's Go API to create a simple console-base task-list application.